depler/transmission-vs/README.md

 # Run
 Download latest **Transmission.zip** from releases, unpack it somewhere and run one of the following with administrator rights:
+* run_foreground.bat: run transmission in console mode (without installation)
 * daemon_create.bat: create windows service for transmission
-* daemon_delete.bat: delete windows service for transmission
 * daemon_start.bat: start windows service for transmission
 * daemon_stop.bat: stop windows service for transmission
-* run_foreground.bat: run transmission in console mode
+* daemon_delete.bat: delete windows service for transmission
 * desktop_shortcut.bat: create desktop shortcut for transgui.exe
-* web_install.bat: install web UI for transmission (browse http://localhost:9091/transmission/web/)

 # Known issues
 `FIXED` Transmission for windows has bug with folders path ending with backslash.
 If you put download into folder like **C:\\Torrents** it will run ok, but path **C:\\Torrents\\** (with ending backslash) will fail.
 Not really a big deal, just make sure once that there is no backslash when starting torrent download.